AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-09-iceberg-large-scale-optimization.md

 - Automate retries and monitor outcomes

-In the final post of this series, we’ll bring it all together—showing how to build a fully autonomous optimization pipeline using orchestration, metadata triggers, and smart defaults.
+In the final post of this series, we’ll bring it all together - showing how to build a fully autonomous optimization pipeline using orchestration, metadata triggers, and smart defaults.